Explore the fantastical world of Harry Potter's Hogwarts and discover the historic and beautiful Borders.

 Your tour begins by following the road that connected Caledonia with Roman Britannia.

-You stop in Kelso, where you can explore this handsome town and what is thought to be Scotland’s largest market square.
+You stop in Kelso where you explore this handsome town and what is thought to be Scotland’s largest market square.
 You also see the ruins of Kelso Abbey, a reminder of the many ancient conflicts between Scotland and England.

 It was originally built to assert Norman rule over newly conquered lands.
-But more recently Alnwick Castle and its perfectly manicured gardens have found fame as one of the settings for the fictional Hogwarts school in the Harry Potter movie series.
+But more recently Alnwick Castle has found fame as one of the settings for the fictional Hogwarts school in the Harry Potter movie series.

-Book lovers should take the opportunity to explore one of the largest and most impressive second-hand book shops in Britain.
+Book lovers can also take the opportunity here to explore one of the largest and most impressive second-hand book shops in Britain.